 There will be three in-class exams and each exam will be worth 60 points.
 The dates for these are Feb.
-9, Mar.
-8, and Apr.
+15, Mar.
+10, and Apr.
 26. Rescheduling of exams will be arranged only in rare circumstances and I need to be notified in advance if such a situation arises.
 The real check of what a person has learned from a math class is how much they know at the end of the course.
-Consequently, the final exam (scheduled for Monday morning May 13 for the 8 AM class and Tuesday morning May 14 for the 10 AM class) will be comprehensive and be worth 80 points.
+Consequently, the final exam (scheduled for Saturday afternoon May 13 for the 10 AM class and Monday afternoon May 15 for the 8 AM class) will be comprehensive and be worth 80 points.
 The total of all of the homework scores will be converted to a 60 point scale.
 The grade for the course will be based on these 320 points; I will keep you posted on the grading scale during the semester.
-Speaking of exams, there should not be a need to leave the classroom during a 55 minute exam.
-However, if it is necessary to do so, you must leave your phone on your desk or in your backpack.

 Students often ask "Is Calculus II more difficult than Calculus I?"
-For most students, the answer is 'yes, it is definitely more difficult.'
-Some more prerequisite material from algebra and trigonometry is needed (such as an increased emphasis on $\ln x$ and the inverse trigonometric functions) as well as much of the material from Calculus I. The key concepts, integration and infinite series, are more abstract than the derivative, and the key skill, antidifferentiation, is harder than differentiation.
+To be completely honest, I would say that it is definitely more difficult.
+Some more prerequisites from algebra and trigonometry are used (such as an increased emphasis on $\ln x$ and the inverse trigonometric functions) as well as much of the material from Calculus I. The key concepts, integration and infinite series, are more abstract than the derivative, and the key skill, antidifferentiation, is harder than differentiation.
 In addition, some of the applications are more sophisticated and there is a greater emphasis on understanding than imitation.
 On the positive side, the ideas and applications in Calculus II are more interesting than those of Calculus I.

 Calculus is an abstract subject; time and effort are necessary to get a good grasp of its content.
 A fair amount of prerequisite knowledge, including but not limited to algebra and trigonometry, is required.
 The key concepts must be thought about carefully and understood before the mechanics make sense.
-In addition (as you may be aware), I have rather high standards and expectations for my students, but I am available and willing to help you meet these expectations.
+In addition (as you may be aware), I have rather high standards and expectations for my students.
+(Do note that I am here to help you meet these expectations.)
 Since all of this may sound rather intimidating, here are some guidelines.
 You may want to refer to these more than once during the semester.